AmmadmJaved/CashFlowPilot/tmp/expenseshare-deploy/DEPLOYMENT_GUIDE.md

 ## 🎉 Success!

-Once deployed, your ExpenseShare app will be:
+Once deployed, your CashPilot app will be:
 - Accessible from any web browser
 - Installable as native app on phones/desktops
 - Working offline with cached data